-As part of the "comprehensive assessment" required of all CUA seniors, the Department of Greek and Latin requires not only a senior comprehensive examination but also a senior thesis, i.e., a major research paper.
-The preparation of your thesis will last throughout your senior year, and you will have the support not only of the department as a whole, but also of your thesis adviser.
+As part of the "comprehensive assessment" required of all CUA seniors, the Department of Greek and Latin requires not only a senior comprehensive examination but also a senior project.
+Depending upon the specific interests of a student and the recommendations of his or her faculty adviser, this project may take the form of (for example) a major research paper (a "thesis"), a translation with commentary of a substantial passage of an ancient text, or a portfolio of argumentative essays.
+The preparation of your project will last throughout your senior year, and you will have the support not only of the department as a whole, but also of your project adviser.

 During your junior year, you should read the guidelines and expectations in the section below and begin considering which areas of classics are of greatest interest to you.
-Remember that you will be spending an entire academic year on the research and writing of your thesis, and your chosen topic should therefore be one that will not only pique your curiosity but also hold your attention.
+Remember that you will be spending an entire academic year on your project, and your chosen topic should therefore be one that will not only pique your curiosity but also hold your attention.